matsengrp/olmsted/README.md

 To run on your own data (see "Input data" below for processing input) instead of the example data, you need to point Docker to your data.

-For example, if your data is located on your system at `/local/data/path`, that would look like this:
+For example, if you wanted to use the example data in this repo, that would look like this:
 ```
+git clone https://github.com/matsengrp/olmsted.git && cd olmsted/example_data/build_data
-docker run -p 8080:3999 -v /local/data/path:/data quay.io/matsengrp/olmsted npm start localData /data
+docker run -p 8080:3999 -v $(pwd):/data quay.io/matsengrp/olmsted npm start localData /data
 ```

 ## Install